This post may contain affiliate links. Please read our disclosure policy.

 Bake

 - Whisk together the egg yolk and water.
 Brush lightly over each pop tart.
-Avoid any pooling around the base of the pastry.
+Avoid any pooling around the base of the pastry.1 egg yolk, 1 tbsp water

 Glaze

-- Meanwhile, in a small bowl, mix together the powdered sugar and one teaspoon of water.
-Add one teaspoon of water at a time until the icing is thick, glossy, and smooth.
+- Once the Pop Tarts have completely cooled, in a small bowl, mix together the powdered sugar and one teaspoon of water.
+Add one teaspoon of water at a time until the icing is thick, glossy, and smooth.1 cup 115 g powdered sugar, 2-4 teaspoons water

 - Spoon the icing onto the top of each pop tart.